9 Nights/10 Days

 Ride via cable car to the top of Masada and explore what remains of King Herod’s palace.

 Enjoy an unsinkable swim in the healing, salty waters of the Dead Sea.

 Friday nights are a unique celebration of Shabbat where soldiers and people from all over the world are dancing and singing together.

 Enjoy and experience Shabbat in Jerusalem.
 Optional opportunity to attend Shabbat services on own.

 Come with us to find out who’s responsible for the new graffiti paintings appearing every night on the shops shields.
-We will take you to see some of the most impressing street art the market has to offer in all kinds of corners.
-In between we will visit a few bars that are the heart of the new and improved night life scene in Machane Yehuda market, and taste different kinds of popular Israeli drinks to make sure everyone gets the night market vibe.
+In between we will visit a few bars that are the heart of the new and improved night life scene in Machane Yehuda market.